top of page

 Not Guilty Verdict: Reckless Homicide

 State of Wisconsin v.
-Lori Phillips, a nationally televised trial on Court TV in which our client was found not guilty of all charges
+Lori Phillips, a nationally televised trial on Court TV saw our client acquitted of all charges.

 Not Guilty Verdict: First Degree Intentional Homicide